Sherif Sonbol: Early life

-Sonbol was born in Giza, Cairo, Egypt.
+Sherif Sonbol was born in Giza, Cairo, Egypt on 6 December 1956.

-He studied insurance at Cairo University and attended the Chartered Insurance Institute in London.
+Sonbol studied insurance at Cairo University and attended the Chartered Insurance Institute in London.
 He worked for the Egyptian Reinsurance Company as a marine underwriter.
 Around 1988 Sonbol decided to pursue one of his passions -photography- and tried his luck at Al-Ahram, where he soon started working as a freelancer.

 Career

 It only took a few months for him to become a full-time photographer at Al-Ahram under the auspices of Antoun Albert.